stubbscroll/SOLVER/readme.txt

-a framework for state space graph search
+a modular framework for state space graph search

 the goal is to provide state-of-the-art implementations of search algorithms that can search in huge graphs while using little memory per node. the point of